22 Bore Street

 07985228509 / 07985 228509

-Therapy is useful for its problem-solving techniques and reputation as a tool for overcoming anxiety, depression and worries.
-Therapy is also a way to establish better emotional wellness in your daily life.
-It is a way of working with thoughts, emotion and interpersonal relationships in a way that helps you manage your emotions and learn to see things from a different perspective.
+Therapy, especially Cognitive and Behavioural Therapy (CBT), is effective and useful for its problem-solving techniques and reputation as a tool for overcoming anxiety, depression and worries.
+Therapy is also a way to establish better emotional wellness for self, others and the life of their community and relationships.
+Therapy provides solutions and methods working with thoughts emotions, changing behaviours and interpersonal relationships.

 You don't have to go through a huge life event or trauma to benefit from therapy.
-Talking with a professional allows you to get a sense of how you appear to other people, helps you get feedback on whatever you're feeling and offers insight on how those emotions are affecting your everyday life.
+Talking with a professional allows you to get a sense whats positive in you life and help you to get feedback on whatever you're feeling and offers insight on how those emotions are affecting your everyday life.

 Why Cognitive Behavioural Therapy

 Cognitive behavioural therapy is extremely popular.
-It combines behavioural therapy with cognitive therapy.
+It combines behavioural therapy (habits of doing) with cognitive therapy (habits of thinking).
 Treatment is centred on how someone’s thoughts and beliefs influence their actions and mood.
 It often focuses on a person’s current problems and how to solve them.
-The long-term goal is to change a person’s thinking and behavioural patterns to healthier ones and reduce their anxieties, fears and distressing symptoms.
+The long-term goal is to change a person’s negative ways of thinking and negative behavioural patterns to healthier ones to reduce their anxieties, fears and distressing symptoms.

 Who Can Benefit From Cognitive Behavioural Therapy?